 In her Will, Margaret Powell bequeathed the mansion and dwindling estate to Mrs. Elizabeth Mirylees, a distant relation of her husband.
 Major Mirylees, his wife and five children moved into Nanteos in 1956, but sold eleven years later.
 The new owners were Geoff and Rose Bliss and their two children, Tony and Michael.
 They opened Nanteos to the public as a stately home.
 Hundreds of people came through the doors during the sixteen years that they were open.

 During the 1970s many television programmes were filmed at Nanteos.
 In 1983 they, in turn, sold the mansion.
 After the Bliss family, there were many occupiers, but today Nanteos is undergoing some major changes.

 The House, Gardens and Staff

-In all there are 69 rooms, in the grand Georgian mansion.
+In all there were orginally 69 rooms, in the grand Georgian mansion.
 During the 19th century Nanteos had alterations done.
-William Powell, (1788-1854) added new wings which included butler’s quarters, housekeeper’s quarters, a larger kitchen and billiard room.
-Various grand plans were drawn up at the time but only the basis plans are used.
+William Edward Powell, (1788-1854) added new wings which included butler's quarters, housekeeper's quarters, a larger kitchen, and a portico (later his son added a billiard room).
+Various grand plans were drawn up at the time but due to lack of funds only the basic plans were used.